dipucwc/5G-RF-Architecture-Specification-Verification/rf-specification-process-map.md

 Before analyzing *why a failure escaped*, it helps to show *how the specification work is supposed to flow*.
-The root-cause analysis in this repository points to gaps at specific points in this workflow — particularly the feasibility, specification-approval, and performance-verification decision points.
+The root-cause analysis in this repository points to gaps at specific points in this workflow– particularly the feasibility, specification-approval, and performance-verification decision points.

 ## Workflow